 Crawford Cir & Kimball Ave, Golden, CO 80401

 One of the prides of Golden, Heritage Dells Park features some great sledding!
 This park also has a great playground, basketball court, and trails.
 The terrain here varies, so you can find some easy-going warm up hills before you head over to the steeper terrain to pick up some speed!
+This is one of the top sledding hills in and around Denver!

 We hope this article has shown you some awesome new sledding hills in your area!
 If you’re looking for more fun Winter activities, you may enjoy some of these blogs below: